MJspitta/alx-system_engineering-devops/README.md

-This is a repository about bash projects
+This is a repository about bash projects done in ALX SE program